-Acceptance is dependent upon space available in the programs, and the most qualified applicants are accepted.
-To be considered, applicants will be required to meet all WVU admission requirements in addition to program-specific admission criteria.
+Acceptance is dependent upon space available in the programs, to be considered, applicants will be required to meet all WVU admission requirements in addition to program-specific admission criteria.
 Admission criteria are subject to change.
-Please see the School of Nursing website for the most up-to-date criteria at https://nursing.hsc.wvu.edu
+Please see the School of Nursing website for the most up-to-date criteria at https://nursing.hsc.wvu.edu.
+Applications are accepted on a rolling basis until July 1 for a Fall term start date.
+Acceptance is dependent upon space available in the program.